maxmind/MaxMind-DB/MaxMind-DB-spec.md

     | <------------- node --------------->|
     | 23 ..
 0 | 27..24 | 27..24 | 23 ..
 0 |

-Note, the last 4 bits of each pointer are combined into the middle byte.
+Note 4 bits of each pointer are combined into the middle byte.
+For both records, they are prepended and end up in the most significant position.

 #### 32 bits (large database), one node is 8 bytes